-DS software stores asymmetric key pairs and trusted certificates in keystores or PEM files.
-In the DS server configuration, key manager providers reference Java keystores or PEM files.
+DS software stores asymmetric key pairs and trusted certificates in keystores.
+In the DS server configuration, key manager providers reference Java keystores.
 (Except for some ForgeRock Common Audit event handlers that manage their own keystores.)
-Trust manager providers also reference Java keystores or PEM files.
+Trust manager providers also reference Java keystores.
 Components that access keys reference key manager providers for their certificates and private keys, and trust manager providers for trusted certificates.
 This enables, but does not require, reuse:

-DS servers use keystores or PEM files for server keys and trusted certificates.
+DS servers use keystores for server keys and trusted certificates.
 By default, each server stores keys in a file-based keystore, /path/to/opendj/config/keystore.
 The cleartext password is stored in a keystore.pin file next to the keystore file.
-This password serves as the password for the keystore and each private key.
+This password serves as the password for the keystore and